Phoenix Marijuana Possession Lawyer Helping Residents of Mesa, Scottsdale, and Glendale

 At Blischak Law Firm we have over 30 years of experience defending clients who have been arrested for marijuana possession, cultivation, possession with intent to sell, and distribution or trafficking.
 Since the passage of the Arizona Medical Marijuana Act of 2010, another potential crime has been added to the list of possible offenses relative to marijuana possession: prescription fraud.

 You should note that possessing drug paraphernalia in Arizona is also a felony.
-Even though, according to state law, a first offense for this crime cannot result in a jail sentence, you will still, if convicted, have a felony on your permanent record with all the restrictions that implies.
+Even though according to state law, the first offense for this crime cannot result in a jail sentence, you will still, if convicted, have a felony on your permanent record with all the restrictions that implies.
 It is also illegal to grow marijuana plants in Arizona except when you have a medical prescription, and even then, the quantity you are permitted to grow is strictly limited.
 Be aware that getting a prescription for medical marijuana after an arrest will not work retroactively.
 (Even if a doctor states that as of today you are now legally entitled to use marijuana for medical reasons, you will still have to answer for illegal usage of the drug yesterday.)
 Advertising marijuana or paraphernalia for its use or cultivation is illegal throughout the state.

 Penalties for Marijuana Offenses